chrislockard/chrislockard.net/content/post/2025-08-25-obnoxious-ssl-cert-requirements.md

 from two or more global vantage points (RIR regions).
 This should dramatically reduce the risk of mis-issuance via BGP attacks.
 But I wonder how many organizations segment access to their apps based on geography that this will impact.
-I wonder how many organizations have had certificates mis-issued due to BGP hijacking.
+I *also* wonder how many organizations have had certificates mis-issued due to BGP hijacking.

 {{< callout type="info" title="A Note on Timing" emoji="ℹ️" >}}
 A particular annoyance I've encountered is the notification messages for these